-As a class organization we would like to harmonize how the Racing Committee provides information to competitors via VHF during a yacht race.
+As a class organisation we would like to harmonise how the Racing Committee provides information to competitors via VHF during a yacht race.

 There is a long history of using the VHF during race starts.
 Ever since sea going yachts were obliged to be equipped with a VHF radio, it has been used in various manners to provide competitors with information during a race.

 The following protocol guides the RC in the efficient execution of VHF communication.